alexholcombe/PSYC3013/README.md

 ## Alex's Lectures 3, 4, 5->5.3: Spatial resolution

-* *Perception* by Blake & Sekuler [excerpts](libraryScanOfPerceptionByBlakeSekuler2006SpatialResolutionStuffPp95to99_102to103_and331.pdf) about sensitivity vs. resolution, visual acuity, and blinking, winking, and flickering.
+* *Perception* by Blake & Sekuler [excerpts](libraryScanOfPerceptionByBlakeSekuler2006SpatialResolutionStuffPp95to99_102to103_and331.pdf) about sensitivity vs. resolution, visual acuity, and blinking, winking, and flickering. <!-- I have the whole textbook in the Readings folder -->
 * [Seeing far](SeeingFarPSYC3013_2019.docx), an essay by Alex.
 * *Sensation and Perception* textbook (10th edition or 3rd edition) chapter 3
 * VSauce's [The Resolution of the Eye](https://www.youtube.com/watch?v=4I5Q3UXkGd0&t=330s).
 Only one mistake I've noticed in this: him speaking as if viewing distance doesn't matter for the calculation of how many pixels are needed.